Byte Pair Encoding for Efficient Time Series Forecasting: An adaptive tokenization approach for time series

 Originally proposed for compressing raw byte sequences \citep{gage1994bpeoriginal}, byte pair encoding has been widely used in NLP to compress character sequences into subwords \citep{sennrich2016bpetokenization}.
 Here, we generalize the byte pair compression algorithm to extract temporal patterns from our discretized time series.
 To this end, we iteratively build a vocabulary $\Psi$ of frequent time series motifs: Given a dataset $\mathcal{D^\prime} = \{\mathbf{q}_\Omega(z^i) \: | \: z^i \in \mathcal{D}\}$ of quantized time series, we extract the most frequent adjacent token IDs $(z^\prime_i, z^\prime_{i+1})$, assigning a new token ID $z^\prime_{\mathrm{new}}$, which we add to our set of patterns $\Psi$:

 This process hierarchically finds distinct temporal motifs as discrete tokens and is locally optimal in every step.
-We build our vocabulary until the new tokens occur less frequent than $p_{\mathrm{min}}$ in $\mathcal{D^\prime}$.
+We build our vocabulary until the new tokens occur less frequently than $p_{\mathrm{min}}$ in $\mathcal{D^\prime}$.
 This ensures that a minimum number of occurrences are available for a neural network to learn the motifs.
 Leveraging our vocabulary, we compress a quantized time series into a sequence of motifs:

 The compression is highly flexible as motifs of different lengths and complexities are mapped to single tokens.
-To this end, we define the average compression at sequence level as $\bar{c}=n/t$.
-Our algorithm scales linearly with sequence length $O(n)$, enabling long sequence processing.
+We define the average compression at the sequence level as $\bar{c}=n/t$.
+Our algorithm has linear complexity in sequence length $O(|\Psi|\cdot n)$, enabling long sequence processing.